timzhou99/freetix-app/README.md

 1. [passport.js authentication docs](http://passportjs.org/docs) - (https://www.youtube.com/watch?v=6FOq4cUdH8k)
 2. [tutorial on qrcode](http://thecodebarbarian.com/creating-qr-codes-with-node-js.html) - (add link to source code that was based on this)
-3. [google maps docs](https://developers.google.com/maps/documentation/embed) - (add link to source code that was based on this)